 Sneezing, runny nose, congestion, fatigue, and itchy, watery eyes are allergy symptoms that can make a person feel anything but sexy.

 People may not consider how allergies can impact sexuality.
-One study reported that many people said their allergy symptoms negatively affect their sex lives.
+One

 There are a few main factors caused by allergies that may impact a person's sex life.